koush/docs.scrypted.app/home-assistant.md

 ### Resolution

 By default the Card live stream will dynamically assign a stream based on card size.
-However, in most cases it's reccomended to use the `low-resolution` stream: it loads fast, uses minimal resources, is thus best suited for a small frame.
+However, in most cases it's recommended to use the `low-resolution` stream: it loads fast, uses minimal resources, is thus best suited for a small frame.
 The resolution can be changed with the `destination` parameter.
 Supported destination values include `low-resolution`, `remote`, and `local`.

 :::warning
 Using the high resolution stream (`local`) for a Cards is not recommended, as it can cause the Home Assistant Dashboard to become sluggish with multiple cards.